 6.1 An employee must normally first raise a grievance with you before complaining to an employment tribunal.
 Treat the grievance seriously.
 Apply your procedures fairly and consistently.

 - If the employee then complains to an employment tribunal, an Acas conciliator will be appointed.
-Acas has the discretionary power to provide conciliation.
+Early conciliation from Acas is mandatory.

 - A conciliator cannot help without the consent of both the employer and employee.